 Hillary Clinton has lost it.

-John McCain, they loved him as the Maverick.
+John McCain, they loved him as the maverick.

-And then after he lost, uh, he went back to being, you know, the liberal media's best friend.
+And then after he lost, he went back to being, you know, the liberal media's best friend.

 It makes no sense to me.